 Getting the Most from your GO program

 "What is this GO program, anyway?"
-Now in its second year, GO is the Engineering Dean's way to nudge you into attending that lecture you heard about, joining that club, or setting aside that time you know you'll need to work on your LinkedIn profile.
-Each of these actions (and so many more) could actually help you on the path to your career.
+Now in its third year, GO is the Engineering Dean's way to nudge you into attending that lecture you heard about, joining that club, or setting aside that time you know you'll need to work on your LinkedIn profile.
+Each of these actions (and so many more) will actually help you on the path to your career.

 We know how busy you are.
-Between hitting the books, commuting, and caring for family, you might consider yourself a member of the "go home" program instead.
-But you have carved out this time and paid your fees, so try to take advantage of at least some of the resources that are here.
+Between hitting the books, working a job, and caring for family, you might consider yourself a member of the "Go Home" program instead.
+But you have carved out this time for school and paid your fees, so try to take advantage of at least some of the resources that are here.
 The GO program is here to make your extra investment a little sweeter.

 You might hear something at the event, or meet someone, or catch the eye of a company you want to work with.
 And the nudge is pretty painless: you do the action, log it using the green "Log in your GO points" button on the GO page, and upload some kind of evidence (selfie, screenshot, photo of receipt, etc).